sousquared/blur-training_imagenet16/README.md

 For `main.py`, you need to use `--exp-name` or `-n` option to define your experiment's name.
 Then the experiment's name is used for managing results under `logs/` directory.
 `logs/` directory will automatically be created when you run `main.py`.
-You can choose the training mode from {normal,blur-all,blur-half-epochs,blur-step,blur-half-data} by using `--mode [TRAINING MODE]` option.
+You can choose the training mode from {normal,blur-all,mix,single-step,multi-steps} by using `--mode [TRAINING MODE]` option.

 - **normal**
 This mode trains Normal AlexNet16.